noise-lab/censorship-course/docs/activities/tor.md

 ## Part 1: Experience with the Tor Browser

 1. Download the Tor Browser Bundle from the [Tor Project website](https://www.torproject.org/download/).
+Alternatively, you may use the Brave browser, which is based on the Chromium browser and has Tor built-in.

-2. Launch the Tor Browser on your computer.
+2. Launch the Tor Browser on your computer (or, alternatively, open a Tor browser window in Brave).

 3. Explore the Tor Browser interface and understand the different options available.

 4. Visit any website using the Tor Browser.
+You should also visit the same website using your regular browser (e.g., Chrome, Firefox, Brave).
+Compare the two experiences and note the differences.

 5. Check your IP address before and after using Tor Browser.
 You can do this by visiting a website that displays your IP address, such as whatismyip.com.